Joe Calhoun: Personal life

-Calhoun was a spokesperson for the Salvation Army's public service announcements for WGAL's Coats For Kids telethon.
+Calhoun is married to his wife, Denise, and the married couple has four children and seven grandchildren.
+Calhoun and his son cook as a hobby.

 Awards and recognition

-In 2024, Calhoun was honored by state lawmakers for his 36 years at WGAL.
+In 2024, on the day he retired, Calhoun's daughter presented to her father that the Lancaster mayor will proclamate January 20th as "Joe Calhoun Day", and he was honored by state lawmakers for his 36 years at WGAL.
 He was inducted into the Silver Circle Society at the Mid-Atlantic Emmy Awards for his 41-year career in broadcast meteorology.